SAURABHBORADE92/task-1/README.md

 Converts height from cm to meters.

-Calculates your BMI using the formula:

-BMI
-=
-weight in kg
-(
-height in meters
-)
-2
-BMI=
-(height in meters)
-2

-weight in kg
-​

-Shows your BMI – The result like "24.22 kg/m²" appears.

 Gives Health Tip – It gives a message explaining what the BMI means and suggests you talk to a doctor.

 📦 What’s Inside the App?

 Weight & Height Sliders: You can adjust them easily.

 Live Value Display: It shows your current selection.